5 Stunning Wedding Venues in East Sussex – For your Venue Shortlist!

 When I first saw Great Ote Hall, I couldn’t believe how pretty and unusual this manor house was, it’s the perfect backdrop for your wedding photography.
-Great Ote Hall has a wedding licence to hold ceremonies inside the main house in the beautiful grand hallway, this room is full of character and period features.
+Great Ote Hall has a wedding licence to hold ceremonies inside the main house in the beautiful grand hallway, this room is oak beamed and full of character with period features.
 Although space is limited, it offers couples a romantic but intimate wedding for around 40 wedding guests.
 Wedding receptions are held in a wedding marquee on the main lawn next to the house.

 This is a privately owned estate and the owner, Carola offers all her wedding couples a warm welcome to her home.

 The hire fee for weddings is also reasonably priced, so if you are looking for a country house wedding location in Sussex take a look at Great Ote Hall.

 I hope this has helped you narrow down your East Sussex wedding venue shortlist.
 To arrange a viewing of the any of the venues mentioned in this blog post, just email them from the Fabulous Wedding Venues contact form via the links on this page.

 For more top tips on planning your wedding, check out some of our other wedding blog posts 'Our Top 25 Questions to Ask Your Fabulous Wedding Venue' and '10 Must Knows When Planning Your Wedding Day' - enjoy!